NTIA/ABC-MRT16/readme.md

 [phi_hat, success]=ABC_MRT16(speech_path,cond_num,n_files,verbose)
 ```

- - speech_path is a string that gives the path to the speech files
+ - `speech_path` is a string that gives the path to the speech files

- - cond_num is the condition number, 0 to 99.
+ - `cond_num` is the condition number, 0 to 99.
 This is used to form the end
 of the path and the filenames as specified below.

- - n_files is the number of speech files to use, 16 <= N <= 1200.
+ - `n_files` is the number of speech files to use, 16 <= N <= 1200.
 Using
 more speech files gives a more robust result, but takes longer.
 One can
-use filelist.m to generate the list of .wav files required for any value
+use `filelist.m` to generate the list of `.wav` files required for any value
-of n_files.
+of `n_files`.

- - verbose is set to any nonzero value to force progress reporting
+ - `verbose` is set to any nonzero value to force progress reporting

- - success is a column vector with length n_files that gives the success
+ - `success` is a column vector with length n_files that gives the success
 rate for each file involved in the test.

- - phi_hat is a scalar that gives the final intelligibility estimate for
+ - `phi_hat` is a scalar that gives the final intelligibility estimate for
-the condition. phi_hat is expected to range from 0 to 1, similar to MRT
+the condition. `phi_hat` is expected to range from 0 to 1, similar to MRT
 results.
-Larger values of phi_hat indicate higher levels of speech
+Larger values of `phi_hat` indicate higher levels of speech
 intelligibility

 `ABC_MRT.m` and `ABC_MRT16.m` expect a specific file naming convention.
 Here are some